lzap/foreman-elasticsearch/README.md

 ## TODO

+* add dynflow (blocked by https://github.com/theforeman/smart_proxy_dynflow/pull/61 at the moment)
-* add support for pulp and all its components as well
+* add pulp and all its components as well